 Tips – While they’re on vacation, provide them with directions to hotels and restaurants that are according to their budget.
 This will give your consumers a better experience during their vacation.

-When you want to create a valuable brand to your customers, you want to consider a contextual email marketing campaign.
-Us at K2 Analytics recommends these useful techniques tend to generate more revenue along with strong brand awareness.
+When you want to create a valuable brand for your customers, you want to consider a contextual email marketing campaign.
+At K2 Analytics, we recommend these useful techniques tend to generate more revenue along with strong brand awareness.
 So the next time you work on an email campaign, ask yourself, “is it relevant and personalized to my consumers?”